 Organizations across the country are accepting the responsibility of social distancing during the COVID-19 pandemic and allowing (or, in some cases, mandating) employees to work from home (WFH).
 In recent weeks, IT departments have scrambled to ensure employees have everything they need to carry on with business as usual: headsets and docking stations and VPN access for internal systems.
 But a successful day from home requires more than the right tech stack.
 Employees have to adjust to a new routine and set clear boundaries to be successful.
-Work from home requires discipline, but there are habits you can adopt that can ultimately boost your overall productivity.
+Working from home requires discipline, but we have some tips that could ultimately boost your overall productivity.

 The current public health emergency has also necessitated school closures, which means not only are employees working from home, their school-age children are there as well.
 This creates a very interesting dynamic for two-income families and will require flexibility and understanding across the board.
 As someone who has worked from home full-time for over five years and strived to balance work and life with young children, these are my tips and tricks to make the most of working from home.